 Immunizing Your Newborn: Vaccination in the First 24 Hours

-Vaccination is a simple yet extremely important part of immunizing babies, especially newborns from diseases.
+Vaccination is a simple yet extremely important part of immunizing babies, especially newborns, from diseases.
 It is also required to protect the grownups in the family from any diseases the newborn may carry while he is growing.
 It can be simply explained as providing a newborn with virulent organisms that help stimulate the immune system to fight against disease-causing or pathogenic organisms.
 Since a newborn baby’s immunity is weak, timely vaccinations can protect him from diseases and ensure appropriate growth and development.
+Your baby’s first vaccines and subsequent ones will pave the way for a healthy and secure future.
 In this article, we shall discuss all the vaccinations newborns need.
-Read on to know more.

-Video: Newborn Vaccination in the First 24 Hours
+Importance of Baby Vaccination in the First 24 Hours After Birth

 Vaccines for Your Newborn Baby